On an ordinary day, at a private hospital, a young woman fights for her life. A priest arrives to save her soul. Her doctor refuses him entry.

 In a divisive time, in a divided nation, a society takes sides.

-The latest smash-hit by “Britain’s best director” (The Telegraph) is a "provocative, wonderfully upsetting" (The Independent) whirlwind of gender, race and identity politics, "one of the peaks of the theatrical year" (The Guardian) and a "devastating play for today" (Financial Times).
+Freely adapted from Arthur Schnitzler’s Professor Bernhardi, The Doctor is a "provocative, wonderfully upsetting" (Independent) whirlwind of gender, race and questions about identity, "one of the peaks of the theatrical year" (Guardian), and a "devastating play for today" (Financial Times).

 The Doctor includes discussion of suicide and the description of suicide methods.
 Age recommendation: 14+

 Juliet Stevenson triumphs in this play from Britain’s best director- Telegraph

 A gripping moral thriller and a scorching examination of our age- Financial Times

 Juliet Stevenson is utterly magnetic in Robert Icke’s brave and brilliant The Doctor- Sunday Times